GatoGraphQLForWordPress/gatographql/readme.txt

 = Can I try out Gato GraphQL + all extensions? =

 Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL + all extensions, for free, for 7 days.

+= Is the plugin open source? =

+Yes it is.
+The source code for the plugin is in GitHub repo [GatoGraphQL/GatoGraphQL](https://github.com/GatoGraphQL/GatoGraphQL).

+The JavaScript source code for the blocks is under [layers/GatoGraphQLForWP/plugins/gatographql/blocks](https://github.com/GatoGraphQL/GatoGraphQL/tree/master/layers/GatoGraphQLForWP/plugins/gatographql/blocks).

 == Screenshots ==